Fionoble/transformation-matrix-js/readme.md

 returns a new matrix:

     var imatrix = matrix.interpolate(matrix2, t);  // t = [0.0, 1.0]
+    var imatrix = matrix.interpolateAnim(matrix2, t);

+The former does a naive interpolation which works fine with translate and scale.
+The latter is better suited when there is for example rotation involved to avoid "flipping" (and is what the browsers are using) utilizing decomposition.

 Check if there is any transforms applied: